Wyamio/Wyam.Web/input/docs/deployment/azure.md

 </configuration>
  ```

  You can either upload this file to your `/site/wwwroot` folder separately or place it in your Wyam `input` folder so it always gets copied to the `output` folder for upload.
+A more detailed examination of `web.config` files for static sites can be found [at this blog post](http://andyhansen.co.nz/posts/web-config-for-a-static-site).

  If you want to automate the upload process, you can consider using [Kudu](https://github.com/projectkudu/kudu/wiki/Deployment) or [read this blog post](https://daveaglick.com/posts/synchronizing-files-with-azure-web-apps-over-ftp) for an approach that uses FTP.